wazuh/wazuh-documentation/source/user-manual/capabilities/anomalies-detection/how-it-works.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn how anomaly and malware detection works in Wazuh.
+  :description: Learn more about the Wazuh anomaly detection capability and the checks performed to find the anomalies caused by an intruder or malware.

 How it works
 ============